Tans37/Multimodal-Image-Captioning/README.md

 ![482098572_e83153b300](https://github.com/user-attachments/assets/95c20904-f268-4c1d-aea6-86983d0eece9)

-A man in a yellow jacket is riding a kayak in the water.
+A man in a red jacket is riding a yellow kayak in the water.

 ![1827560917_c8d3c5627f](https://github.com/user-attachments/assets/ec730a05-09d1-47d8-9fb0-6bc07b5285eb)

-A boy in a blue shirt is playing with a ball.
+A black and white dog is carrying a stick in its mouth.

 ---